sappelhoff/pyprep/.github/CONTRIBUTING.md

 ```

-- Now you can use your `upstream` *remote* to make sure your fork's `master` is
+- Now you can use your `upstream` *remote* to make sure your fork's `main` is
   up to date.
-    1.  `git checkout master` to make sure you are on your `master` branch
+    1.  `git checkout main` to make sure you are on your `main` branch
-    1. Make sure you do not have any changes on your `master`, because we will
+    1. Make sure you do not have any changes on your `main`, because we will
        discard them!
-    1. `git pull upstream master` SYNC your fork and `upstream`
+    1. `git pull upstream main` SYNC your fork and `upstream`
     1. sometimes there are issues, so to be safe, do:
-       `git reset --hard upstream/master` ... this makes sure that both
+       `git reset --hard upstream/main` ... this makes sure that both
        branches are really synced.
-    1. ensure with another `git pull upstream master` ... this should say
+    1. ensure with another `git pull upstream main` ... this should say
        "already up to date"

 ## Working on a feature (and rebasing)

 ### Working on a feature

-- before working on any feature: always do `git checkout master` and
+- before working on any feature: always do `git checkout main` and
-  `git pull upstream master`
+  `git pull upstream main`
 - then make your new branch to work on and check it out, for example
   `git checkout -b my_feature`
     - do your work